AgentHub ($DIRA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AgentHub Historical Price

-According to the latest data gathered on AgentHub live price page, the current price of AgentHub is 0.00062451USD.
-The circulating supply of AgentHub($DIRA) is 999.99M $DIRA , giving it a market capitalization of $644.18K.
+According to the latest data gathered on AgentHub live price page, the current price of AgentHub is 0USD.
+The circulating supply of AgentHub($DIRA) is 999.99M $DIRA , giving it a market capitalization of $360.62K.

 - 30 Days0.00%$ --$ 0.000769$ 0.000321